verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 For example, for the previous metric source:

-- Map the port being used to expose the metrics
+- Map the port being used to expose the metrics.
   ```
   $ kubectl port-forward tododomain-adminserver 7001:7001 -n todo-list
   ```

-- Get the user name and password used to access the metrics source from the corresponding secret
+- Get the user name and password used to access the metrics source from the corresponding secret.

   ```
   $ kubectl get secret --namespace todo-list tododomain-weblogic-credentials  -o jsonpath={.data.username} | base64 --decode; echo
   $ kubectl get secret --namespace todo-list tododomain-weblogic-credentials  -o jsonpath={.data.password} | base64 --decode; echo
   ```

-- Access the metrics at the exported path, using the user name and password retrieved in the previous step
+- Access the metrics at the exported path, using the user name and password retrieved in the previous step.
    ```
    $ curl -u USERNAME:PASSWORD localhost:7001/wls-exporter/metrics
    ```